kenwals/BoWood-Audio/README.md

 I developed this application in VScode, While developing this application I used a virtual environment called [pipenv](https://pipenv.pypa.io/en/latest/).
 I would recommend you do the same.
 This repo includes the pipenv compatible dependency setup files, the only thing you need to configure is the environmental variable file (filename: ".env").

-**Please note** This project contains several Environmental variable keys that will not work outside of this project without you refactoring in your keys.
+**Please note** This Production version of the project contains several Environmental variable keys that will not work outside of this project without you refactoring in your keys.
 Here is a sample of the Environmental variables file I used with keys masked.
 You will need to replace it with your own.

 ```bash